HEP-FCC/bib-studies/README.md

 - TO DO:
 1) In plot_all_subdetectors.py when reading the max dimensions of each subdetctor.
 The results seems to be off by a factor 10 (except for vertex radius).
 Maybe cm vs mm issue?
 2) In drawhits.py add more plots: e.g. energy of hits in each layer,  pt of associated MC particle
+3) Do simulation and plots also for signal Zmumu, Zee, Zqq